 Nursing Home Abuse Lawyer in Boulder

 At The Wilhite Law Firm, we fight for seniors who have been harmed in care facilities.
-Our compassionate nursing home abuse attorneys work tirelessly to hold negligent nursing homes and their staff accountable while seeking justice for victims and their families.
+Our compassionate nursing home abuse attorneys in Boulder specialize in personal injury cases, working tirelessly to hold negligent nursing homes and their staff accountable.
+We assist victims through the complexities of their cases, including gathering evidence of negligence and seeking compensation for both economic and non-economic damages resulting from abuse or neglect.
 Call us today at 720-679-5285 or contact us online for a free consultation about how we can help.

 Recognizing the Signs of Nursing Home Abuse

 Abuse in nursing homes is not limited to physical harm.
+Recognizing signs of elder abuse is crucial in ensuring the safety and well-being of seniors.
 There are different types of mistreatment that can put seniors in danger, including:

 Physical Abuse in Nursing Homes

-Some caregivers use excessive force.
-This can result in severe injuries like broken bones, burns, and bruises.
+Some caregivers use excessive force, leading to serious injuries such as broken bones, burns, and bruises.
 Improperly restraining a resident or neglecting their medical needs can also be forms of physical abuse.
 These injuries can go unnoticed if residents are afraid to speak up or if staff members cover up the harm.
 Families should look for warning signs like unexplained bruises, sudden changes in behavior, or reluctance to be touched.

 Emotional Abuse in Elder Care

-Yelling, insulting, or isolating a resident can cause emotional damage.
+Yelling, insulting, or isolating elderly residents can cause emotional damage.
 Seniors who experience this type of abuse may become anxious, depressed, or afraid of their caregivers.
 Over time, emotional abuse can lead to withdrawal, loss of self-esteem, and even physical health problems.
 Loved ones should pay attention to changes in mood, fearfulness around staff, or sudden silence in previously talkative residents.

 Elder Financial Exploitation